Foxygene/FishEye/README.md

 ## What is "FishEye"

-FishEye is my fourth web project and my first time playing with json database.
+FishEye is my fourth web project, my first time playing with json database and first approach to accessibility.

 It's a fictionnal photographer website/social-media.